Creative Writing Certificate

 Theatre and Dance 325, Playwriting II

-Please note that availability in some of these courses will be limited and additional prerequisites do apply.
-CRW 330 will typically be offered in spring semesters, and 355-level CRW courses in fall.
+Please note that availability in some of these courses will be limited (e.g. RTF 333) and additional prerequisites do apply.
+CRW 330 will be offered primarily in spring semesters, and 355-level CRW courses are only available in the fall.
 Students are expected to complete all certificate coursework within two years of admission.

 IV.
 CRW 330, Literature for Writers